VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Introduction

-Overall, the contributions of our work are threefold: \begin{itemize} \item We present a novel diagram, i.e., VadCLIP, which involves dual branch to detect video anomaly in visual classification and language-visual alignment manners, respectively.
+\textbf{(1)} We present a novel diagram, i.e., VadCLIP, which involves dual branch to detect video anomaly in visual classification and language-visual alignment manners, respectively.
 With the benefit of dual branch, VadCLIP achieves both coarse-grained and fine-grained WSVAD.
-To our knowledge, VadCLIP is the first work to efficiently transfer pre-trained language-visual knowledge to WSVAD. \item We propose three non-vital components to address new challenges led by the new diagram.
-LGT-Adapter is used to capture temporal dependencies from different perspectives; Two prompt mechanisms are devised to effectively adapt the frozen pre-trained model to WSVAD task; MIL-Align realizes the optimization of alignment paradigm under weak supervision, so as to preserve the pre-trained knowledge as much as possible. \item We show that strength and effectiveness of VadCLIP on two large-scale popular benchmarks, and VadCLIP achieves state-of-the-art performance, e.g., it gets unprecedented results of 84.51\% AP and 88.02\% on XD-Violence and UCF-Crime respectively, surpassing current classification based methods by a large margin. \end{itemize}
+To our knowledge, VadCLIP is the first work to efficiently transfer pre-trained language-visual knowledge to WSVAD.

+\textbf{(2)} We propose three non-vital components to address new challenges led by the new diagram.
+LGT-Adapter is used to capture temporal dependencies from different perspectives; Two prompt mechanisms are devised to effectively adapt the frozen pre-trained model to WSVAD task; MIL-Align realizes the optimization of alignment paradigm under weak supervision, so as to preserve the pre-trained knowledge as much as possible.

+\textbf{(3)} We show that strength and effectiveness of VadCLIP on two large-scale popular benchmarks, and VadCLIP achieves state-of-the-art performance, e.g., it obtains unprecedented results of 84.51\% AP and 88.02\% AUC on XD-Violence and UCF-Crime respectively, surpassing current classification based methods by a large margin.